 The quarterly Sakai Open Source Support Briefing is an opportunity to share the contributions performed on behalf of the OSS program, highlight Unicon's perspective on contributions, and share happenings in the community along with opportunities to engage further with Unicon.

 On Wednesday April 12, 2017, the Unicon Open Source Support (OSS) team held the Sakai Open Source Support Briefing summarizing OSS activities for Q1 of 2017.

 1. Rubrics Project

-Unicon has been collaborating with USUHS (Uniformed Services University of the Health Sciences) on the Rubrics community project.
+Unicon has been collaborating with the Uniformed Services University of the Health Sciences (USU) on the Rubrics community project.
 This project was fostered by the FARM initiative and was worked with the additional assistance of Longsight and NYU respectively.

 Rubrics will allow the evaluator to grade activities using predefined criteria and scales that define the way an activity should be evaluated.
 In essence, it will makes it easier for the evaluator to grade, avoiding different criteria when different evaluators are grading the same activity.

 We have also created the Rubrics Service that will provide additional capabilities and tools creating efficiencies and a better user experience.
 In addition, Rubrics has also been integrated with Assignments as the first tool using native rubrics in Sakai.